Safety Last! (1923) Director: Fred C. Newmeyer, Sam Taylor

 Harold sends an expensive necklace to his girlfriend Mildred so that she thinks he is becoming wealthy and successful.
 She soon comes to visit Harold and he must pretend as if he is the general manager of the department store.
 However, the true general manager offers $1,000 to anyone who can bring hundreds of people into the store.
 Harold comes up with the idea of splitting the money with his room mate if he publicizes the fact that he will climb the “12 Story Bolton Building” as a death-defying stunt.
 The next day hundreds of people show up, but his room mate is soon spotted the police and chased.
 They devise a plan for Harold to climb one floor and meet “Limpy” Bill who trade hats and coats so he can climb the rest of the way while avoiding the cops.
 However, Bill cannot avoid them in time so Harold must climb the whole way.

-Lloyd performed many of the stunts for the film himself, despite losing his thumb and forefinger four years earlier in a filming accident.
-Someone handed Lloyd a bomb, and thinking it was a prop bomb, Lloyd lit it with his cigarette and it blew off his right thumb and index finger.
-This led him to wear a white glove in his future films.
-While climbing the wall during Safety Last!, which was really a clever facade on top of a skyscraper, Lloyd grabs hold of the clock that reads 2:45, with the hands being parallel to facilitate the stunt.
+Like Buster Keaton, Harold Lloyd performed many of the stunts himself, despite losing his thumb and forefinger four years earlier in a filming accident.
+Someone handed Lloyd a bomb, and thinking it was a mere prop, Lloyd lit it with a cigarette and it promptly blew off his right thumb and index finger.
+This led him to wear a white glove in all his future films.
+While climbing the wall during Safety Last!, which was really a clever facade built atop of a skyscraper, Lloyd grabs hold of the clock that reads 2:45, with the hands being parallel to facilitate the stunt.
+In contrast to any mother’s advice (i.e. “safety first”) Harold Lloyd gives us a terrifically risky comedy in Safety Last!